 What Should You Look for in the Ceramic Balls in Bearings?

-At CBR, all of our ceramic hybrid bearings use solid silicon nitride balls (Si3N4) made from top-quality powders.
+At CBR, all of our ceramic ball bearings use solid silicon nitride balls (Si3N4) made from top-quality powders.
 They go through a complex hot isostatic pressing (HIP) process, which increases the density of the ceramic balls through the simultaneous application of pressure and heat.
 We can say with confidence that the ceramic balls used in our bearings are some of the best available on the market!

 The use of cheap ceramic balls by other bearing companies has been a black eye on the ceramic bearing market for some time now.
 Inferior ceramic balls can fracture, and their users then tend to assume that all ceramic bearings are bad.
 Unfortunately for consumers, ceramic hybrid bearings with high-quality ceramic balls (like the ones we manufacture at CBR) are visually indistinguishable from those made with lower grade balls.
 That’s why it’s important to be educated on the materials used in the bearings you buy, as well as the manufacturing process that goes into them.